IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 panels.
 Unlike the process bar, a task process bar panel is part of the task panel and as such does not overlap the task panel itself.

-IndiGO's system UI may hide the process bar when a task panel is opened.
+TomTom IndiGO's system UI may hide the process bar when a task panel is opened.
 However, if the process is relevant to that task panel, it likely wants to continue presenting that process to the user, for example, to show a mini player for the currently playing music.
 In these cases, the frontend can add a panel extending [`TaskProcessBarPanel`](TTIVI_INDIGO_API), which the system UI will show next to the task panel itself within the task panel's container.
 The task process bar panel will persist for the whole task panel stack.
 When task panels get added and removed from the stack, the same task process bar panel will continue to be visible.
 A frontend's task process bar panel will only be shown if it also has an active task panel, and will not be shown for task panels of other frontends.

 #### Notification panels

-IndiGO notifications are created by adding a panel that extends [`NotificationPanel`](TTIVI_INDIGO_API) to the frontend's panels.
+TomTom IndiGO notifications are created by adding a panel that extends [`NotificationPanel`](TTIVI_INDIGO_API) to the frontend's panels.
 Through this interface, metadata such as the priority can be passed to the system UI.
 The system UI uses this metadata to determine when and how to show the notification.
 For example, it may choose to suppress a low priority